acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE4 - API Gateway and Application Lambda.md

 You need to locate the `YOUR_STATEMACHINE_ARN` placeholder and replace this with the State Machine ARN you noted down in the previous step.
 Click `Save` to save the lambda function and configuration.
+(IF YOU HAVE THE NEW LAMBDA UI, THERE WILL BE A `DEPLOY` BUTTON , CLICK THAT).
 At the top of the screen, click the `copy` icon to copy the `api_lambda` ARN down, and store it somewhere safe.

 # STAGE 4C - CREATE API